The-Politico/interactive-news-developer-guide/policies.md

 ##### Epilogue

-Once we've completed your review, we may share your answers with the rest of the team's, *in summary*, with our boss, Paul.
-Other than that, your answers will be kept secret.
+Once we've completed your review, we may share your collective answers, *in summary*, with our boss, Paul.
+Other than that, your answers will be kept in confidence.

 We'll revisit them to orient your work and reevaluate your goals after 6 months.